 Description

-The walls originally enclosed a formal garden behind The Mansion (now the World Bird Research Station); since 1930 the area has been planted with a variety of both indigenous and exotic trees, and used as a bird sanctuary and study area.
+These walls originally enclosed a formal garden behind The Mansion, which is now the World Bird Research Station.
+Since 1930, the area has been planted with a variety of indigenous and exotic trees and has been used as a bird sanctuary and study area.

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.